Prag8855/aab/content/guides/residence-permit.md

 **[How to apply for permanent residence ➞](/guides/permanent-residence)**

+## Travel with a residence permit

+Your residence permit lets you travel in the [[Schengen area]] without a visa.

+If you travel outside Germany for more than 6 months, your residence permit expires.[^22] The [[Blue Card]] lets you travel for 12 months.

+If you have German [permanent residence](/glossary/Niederlassungserlaubnis), you can travel 6 months outside of Germany.
+If you have [EU permanent residence](/guides/permanent-residence#eu-permanent-residence), you can travel 12 to 24 months outside the [EU](/glossary/European%20Union), or 6 years in another EU country.[^21]

+To travel longer, you need permission from the *[[Ausländerbehörde]]*.

 ## How to read the Zusatzblatt

 Your residence permit comes with a *[Zusatzblatt](/glossary/Zusatzblatt%20%28residence%20permit%29)*.
 This piece of paper explains the conditions of your residence permit.
 For example, what kind of work you can do, and which employer you can work for.